perpetual-protocol/perp-docs/docs/guides/IntegrationGuide.md

 - `minQuote`: the minimum amount of quote token you'd like to provide
 - `deadline`: a time after which the transaction can no longer be executed

-Returns:
+Return values:

 - `base`: the amount of base token added to the pool
 - `quote`: the amount of quote token added to the pool
-- `fee`: the amount of fee collected, if there is any
+- `fee`: the amount of fee collected if there is any
 - `liquidity`: the amount of liquidity added to the pool, derived from `base` & `quote`

-**Code sample:**
+**Example:**

-- Provide liquidity to vETH/vUSDC pair with 2 vETH and 100 vUSDC, in the range [50000, 51000)
+- Provide liquidity to vETH/vUSDC pair with 2 vETH and 100 vUSDC, in the **tick** range [50000, 51000)
+	- The range for liquidity on Perp V2 and Uniswap V3 is always expressed in tick

 ```tsx
 ClearingHouse clearingHouse = ClearingHouse(CH_ADDR);